 American Express Platinum Card Benefits

 - $200 airline fee credit.
 This can be used for incidental fees such as checked bag fees or in flight meals.
+(Gift Cards work in practice, but they are technically excluded in the fine print)

 - Priority Pass membership; access to The Centurion Lounge network and Delta Sky Clubs (if you are flying Delta)